bricks81/BricksAsset/README.md

 	'minifyAdapter' 		specifies the minify adapter which will be used.

-	'module_assets_path' 	is the relative subdirectory of the module in which are files stored that have to be published.
+	'module_assets_path' 	is the absolute path of the modules public dir which stores files that have to be published.
+							This have to be defined for each Module.

 	'wwwroot_path' 			defines the directory which is reachable through your browser (path of the filesystem - can be relative).